VerbruggenD/Cloud_comp_tasks/README.md

 ## 3x API structure not from the course:
 1. Rest met python: html for bootstrap generator
-2. Rest met node.js en express	-> electric range calculation (based on Temp)
+2. Rest met node.js en express: Electric range calculation (based on Temp)
-3. 3. ..........
+3. Websockets with SocketIO with Flask and Bootstrap: Traffic monitoring dashboard with

 ## Delivery of the APIs:
 - The laravel project including the SQL database needs to be presented during an online meet.